HOME / TIPS / Fiber / MOPA

 Critical surface prep: Clean stainless with isopropyl alcohol immediately before marking.
 Fingerprints and oils cause inconsistent oxidation and muddy colors.
 Use lint-free gloves when handling blanks.

-Hatch angle matters: Crossing hatch lines at 90° can cancel or blend color effects.
-For pure color, use single-direction parallel hatching at 0.02–0.04mm spacing.
+Line spacing & hatch angle matter: Crossing scan lines at 90° can cancel or blend color effects.
+For pure color, use single-direction (parallel) hatching with a tight Line Spacing of 0.002–0.005mm (thinner colors toward the top of the table tolerate the wider end).